 Molluscum Warts in Children

-Molluscum contagiosum is a skin disease that creates small wart-like growths on the skin.
-The disease is common in young children, because they have weaker immune systems than adults and are more likely to come into contact with others who can spread this easily transmissible disease.
+Molluscum contagiosum is a skin infection that creates small wart-like growths on the skin 2.
+The disease is common in young children because they are more likely to come into contact with others with this easily transmissible disease, but adults as well as people with weakened immune systems can also be at risk.
+If you think your child might have molluscum contagiosum, contact your health care provider 2.

 Virus

-Unlike true warts, the virus that causes molluscum contagiosum is not caused by a member of the human papillomavirus family.
+Unlike common warts, the virus that causes molluscum contagiosum is not caused by a member of the human papillomavirus family 12.
 Instead, the virus that causes this disease is a member of the pox virus family, related to chickenpox virus.
 It is generally considered a benign virus and infection, causing only a temporary, treatable condition with a low risk of complications.

 Symptoms